vermin/abc-pos/README.md

 Solution
 ---------------------

-The solution of the BCH POS utility should support the following:
+The solution of the ABC POS utility should support the following:
  - business owner's wallet and stealth address generation MUSTHAVE
  - end customer's wallet and stealth address generation OPTIONAL
  - in-POS payment option to pay the invoice as a whole or a part of it via BCH on the fly MUSTHAVE